 How many years does it take to learn taekwondo?

 TaeKwonDo – 3 to 5 years

-In TaeKwonDo it’s likely that a dedicated student will be eligible to test for a 1st Degree Black Belt (Il Dan) after 3 to 5 years.
-Some schools have a minimum for 4 to 5 years in order to achieve a 1st-degree black belt, while others don’t have any sort of minimum.
+In TaeKwonDo, dedicated and determined students can test for a 1st Degree Black Belt (Il Dan) after 3 to 5 years.
+Some schools suggest a minimum of 4 to 5 years in order to achieve a 1st-degree black belt.

 When discussing which martial art your kid should take up, there is no right or wrong answer.
 Be prepared to change classes if your child seems to prefer the idea of another discipline.
 Once they find one they can bond with, there’ll be no stopping them!